janeteneto/IaC/Terraform.md

 ### Installing Terraform using Chocolatey

-1. Open a Windows Powershell terminal as admin (run as admin9
+1. Open a Windows Powershell terminal as admin (run as admin)

 2. Paste the following code to automatically install Chocolatey:
 ````